lingo-reviews/tenets/go/dev/README.md

 ### api

-A tenet is a micro-service which talks to lingo over RPC.
+A tenet is a micro-service which talks to Lingo over RPC.
 The api package is the RPC API.
-This is the low level transport code generated from api.proto which enables lingo to talk to the tenet.
+This is the low level transport code generated from api.proto which enables Lingo to talk to the tenet.
 As a tenet author, you can safely ignore it.

 ### server

-The server package takes a tenet object and serves it up as an RPC server that lingo can talk to.
+The server package takes a tenet object and serves it up as an RPC server that Lingo can talk to.
 There is only one method from the server package that you should need:

 ```go